ferrx electromagnetic steel examination

 To be able to assess a bridge’s condition and remaining safe service life, the status of the integrity of the structure is crucial information.
 Residual service life can be estimated more accurately by the combination of data for actual traffic loads and accurate condition data from critical points combined with predictive modelling of the whole structure.
 Early detection of deterioration of the structure may reduce operational costs as any required maintenance can be planned in due time and optimized with respect to the schedule for repair.

 The patented FEMM (Ferrx ElectroMagnetic Method) is well suited for such applications with its unique monitoring features.
 FEMM measures directly the stress response in the steel structure caused by the traffic loads, and also the stress due to any resonance vibration.
-Furthermore, it monitors the effect these stresses have on the monitored steel, e.g. changes of residual stresses in welds and material degradation and crack initiation and growth.
+Furthermore, it monitors the effect these stresses have on the monitored steel, e.g. changes of residual stresses in welds and material degradation as well as crack initiation and growth.

 Girder bridge